shorebirdtech/website/terms.md

 understand and agree that Shorebird cannot be responsible for the Content posted on the Service and you nonetheless may be exposed to such materials.
 You agree to use the Service at your own risk.

+### 0. Beta Version
+PLEASE NOTE THAT THE PRODUCTS ARE CURRENTLY BEING PROVIDED IN THEIR BETA VERSIONS, THE FEATURES OF WHICH HAVE NOT BEEN FULLY IMPLEMENTED OR REFINED.
+AS WITH ANY BETA VERSION, THE PRODUCTS CURRENTLY CONSTITUTE A WORK IN PROGRESS AND AS SUCH, THERE MAY BE UNRESOLVED ISSUES.
+UNLESS YOU ARE COMFORTABLE USING BETA SOFTWARE AND UNDERSTAND THE IMPLICATIONS THEREOF, PLEASE DO NOT TO USE THIS BETA VERSION OF THE PRODUCTS

 ### A. Account Terms
 * You must be 16 years or older to use this Service.
 If you are under 16 years